James Hundon

-James Henry Hundon Jr (born April 9, 1971) is a former American football wide receiver who played four seasons with the Cincinnati Bengals of the National Football League.
-He first enrolled at City College of San Francisco before transferring to Portland State University.
-He attended Jefferson High School in Daly City, California.
-Hundon was also a member of the San Jose SaberCats, San Francisco Demons, Toronto Argonauts and Calgary Stampeders.
-He was featured on the cover of Sports Illustrated following week one of the XFL season.
+James Henry Hundon (born April 9, 1971) is an American former professional football wide receiver who played four seasons with the Cincinnati Bengals of the National Football League (NFL).
+He played college football at City College of San Francisco and Portland State University.
+Hundon was also a member of the San Francisco Demons of the XFL, the San Jose SaberCats of the Arena Football League (AFL), and the Toronto Argonauts and Calgary Stampeders of the Canadian Football League (CFL).